Strayer Education Hits Estimates, but GAAP Results Lag Last Year's

-For the quarter ended March 31 (Q1), Strayer Education met expectations on revenues and met expectations on earnings per share.
+For the quarter ended June 30 (Q2), Strayer Education met expectations on revenues and earnings per share.

-Compared with the prior-year quarter, revenue shrank and GAAP earnings per share dropped significantly.
+Compared to the prior-year quarter, revenue dropped and GAAP earnings per share shrank significantly.

-Strayer Education logged revenue of $149.5 million.
-The 12 analysts polled by S&P Capital IQ predicted revenue of $150.1 million on the same basis.
-GAAP reported sales were 13% lower than the prior-year quarter's $172.0 million.
+Strayer Education chalked up revenue of $146.3 million.
+The 14 analysts polled by S&P Capital IQ wanted to see a top line of $147.7 million on the same basis.
+GAAP reported sales were 11% lower than the prior-year quarter's $163.8 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $1.85.
 The 14 earnings estimates compiled by S&P Capital IQ forecast $1.86 per share.
 GAAP EPS of $1.85 for Q2 were 27% lower than the prior-year quarter's $2.53 per share.